Common School Items Present Great Risks to Children

-- Playground equipment causes an average of over 60,000 injuries every year, making it far and away the top cause of injuries to children on school premises.
+- Playground equipment causes an average of over 60,000 injuries every year, making it far and away from the top cause of injuries to children on school premises.

-- Carpets, rugs and other flooring are second on the list of school dangers to children, injuring nearly 27,000 children each year.
+- Carpets, rugs, and other flooring are second on the list of school dangers to children, injuring nearly 27,000 children each year.

 - Stairs cause nearly 25,000 injuries in schools every year, ranking them very close to flooring.